 How Digitization Provides Document Security

-At the same time, there is no more room for paper in today’s business world.
+At the same time, there's no more room for paper documents in today’s business world.
 Paper is difficult to process in large volumes, it travels slowly from one process to another, and it presents a set of intractable security problems that large organizations have faced for decades.
 This is the main reason organizations choose to move towards digital transformation.

 Under these conditions, implementing automated and intelligent solutions for securely collecting, processing, and archiving documents is crucial.
 Document digitization is an important first step towards automating unsecured processes and achieving compliance with cybersecurity best practices.